cozy/cozy-banks/docs/override-cordova-config.md

 It is possible to override the Cordova project config file located at `src/targets/mobile/config.xml` before building the app.

-To achieve that, you have to declare a `MOBILE_CONFIG_TRANSFORM_FILE` environment variable containing the path (absolute or relative to `src/targets/mobile`) to an XSL file when building the app.
+To achieve that, you have to declare a `mobileConfigTransformFile` attribute inside a JSON file called whose path is declared in `OVERRIDE_CONFIG_FILE`.

 ```
+echo '{"mobileConfigTransformFile":"./override-config.xsl"}' > ./override-config.json
-env MOBILE_CONFIG_TRANSFORM_FILE=override-config.xsl yarn android:run
+env OVERRIDE_CONFIG_FILE=$(pwd)/override-config.json yarn android:run
 ```

 Don't worry about this XSL thing, this is not that hard, just a little verbose.